aloopkin/WinCertes/README.md

                                none)
   -a, --standalone           should WinCertes create its own WebServer for
                                validation.
 Activates HTTP validation mode.
-                               WARNING: it will use port 80 unless -l is specified -r, --revoke[=REASON]      should WinCertes revoke the certificate identified by its domains (to be used only with -d).
+                               WARNING: it will use port 80 unless -l is specified.
+  -r, --revoke[=REASON]      should WinCertes revoke the certificate identified
+                               by its domains (to be used only with -d).
 REASON is an optional integer between 0 and 5.